 Associate Professor Department of Materials Science and Engineering Research Group

-Dr. Sun Dazhi, an expert of the "young thousand talents program" of the Chinese Organization Department, received his Bachelor's degree and Master's degree in chemical engineering from Tsinghua University in 2002 and 2005, in 2009, received a Ph.D. in Materials Science and Engineering from the Polymer Technology Center of Texas A&M University, and in 2009-2012, has been engaged in postdoctoral research in functional nano center of Brookhaven National Lab ; since December 2012, he has worked full-time in South University of science and technology as an associate professor of materials science and engineering; from September 2015 to September 2019, he also served as the academic vice president of Zhicheng Academy.
+Dr. Sun Dazhi, received his Bachelor's degree and Master's degree in chemical engineering from Tsinghua University in 2002 and 2005, in 2009, received a Ph.D. in Materials Science and Engineering from the Polymer Technology Center of Texas A&M University, and in 2009-2012, has been engaged in postdoctoral research in functional nano center of Brookhaven National Lab ; since December 2012, he has worked full-time in South University of science and technology as an associate professor of materials science and engineering; from September 2015 to September 2019, he also served as the academic vice president of Zhicheng Academy.

 Dr. Sun Dazhi has published more than 40 papers, wrote 2 professional book chapters, applied for more than 40 domestic and foreign patents, including more than 10 authorized patents; the research team has horizontal project cooperation with more than 10 companies, incubation of scientific research results of 5 new materials technology companies, and won more than 10 awards in various innovation and entrepreneurship competitions; the results of nano lubrication industrialization project were selected into the 2018 national "entrepreneurship and innovation week" main meeting Participated in the exhibition, and was selected as "2018 China Top 50 disruptive innovation technology" of China Association for science and technology.